turn-null/turn-null/README.md

 ## Hi there 👋

+Undergraduate student learning to use Python to aid in learning.

 <!--
 **turn-null/turn-null** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.